York Comprehensive High School: Controversy

 In May 2015, the school became the center of a national controversy when it banned the act of flying large flags from vehicles on the school grounds.
 Soon after posts on social media, this ban got national attention, mostly due to the perception that this policy was an attack on the American flag itself.
-In response to peaceful protests and threats of litigation, the school reversed the flag ban, allowing the American flag to be flown on vehicles.
+In response to protests and threats of litigation, the school reversed the flag ban, allowing the American flag to be flown on vehicles.